AidanMayhue/ml_3021_project/pre_analysis_plan/readme.md

 6. **Anticipated Challengess** (1 paragraph)
    * What are some potential challenges that we might face during the project
+  Aidan:
+I think a significant challenge we face in the data is deciding which data is highly correlated within the context of PCA.
+While knowing which columns are correlated is not a necessity, PCA is the most effective when there are several columns of data that are highly correlated with each other.
+If many of these columns happen to be independent, we should expect to see a less effective model as a result.
+If we are unsure about the number of independent variables, an additional challenge that may arise is we have several independent highly correlated variables, which may also lead to a less effective linear model.
+In this case we would have to pivot to using multiple linear regression or a decision tree to better solve this potential issue.

 7. **Feature Engineering / Prep Work** (optional, 1 paragraph)